osharaki/travel_regions/README.md

 ## Environment setup

-Before the code can be run, all module dependecies must be installed.
+Before the code can be run, all module dependencies must be installed.

 1. Clone this repository
 2. Navigate to its root directory